JohnsonsList/JohnsonsList.github.io/index.md

 ![](images/Store.png)

 The store page is the centralized location of the store where users can look at and filter through categories of items that they wish to specifically look at.

 ## Selling an item

 ![](images/SellingItemPage.png)

 This is what the page of selling an item looks like.
-This is the page that the user sees when creating a listing to post.
-They will fill out a form that goes over the item and places it accordingly based on tags and functionality.
+It is complete with the following tabs:  Name, Contact Information, Image (HTML links only no uploads), Description, Price, Condition, and Categories.
+Each tab that is listed is a required tab in order to post an item to be sold on the website.
+Note:  an item that is being posted in a specific category will go to that tab alongside the website.
+For example, if you are planning on selling an electronic device, you would post it under the category "Electronics".
+This item would automatically pop-up as an item under the "Electronics" tab on the top navigation bar.

 ![](images/sell-page2.jpg)